 In order to make nearly continuous observations, GONG has set up a six-station network of extremely sensitive and stable solar velocity imagers located around the Earth.
 The stations are spaced so that there are always at least two stations that can see the Sun at any given time, to minimize lost data due to bad weather or equipment problems.
 The six GONG stations are automated.
+They wake up every morning, find the Sun, if it's shining, and track it across the sky until it sets.
 Data from each of the stations are recorded and transferred in real time to the program's headquarters in Tucson, USA.

-More than 5 gigabyte a day of data are processed and distributed for analysis to the scientists in different countries around the world.
-These solar physicists are unraveling the mysteries of the solar interior and are developing a clearer understanding about how our Sun and other stars work, and how the Sun affects the Earth.
+More than 5 gigabyte a day of data are processed and distributed for analysis to the scientists in dozens of countries around the world.
+Working together, these solar physicists are unraveling the mysteries of the solar interior and are developing a clearer understanding about how our Sun and other stars work, and how the Sun affects the Earth.